 The Bank of England will hold their last monetary policy meeting of 2024 on 19 December and then on 1 February, 21 March, 9 May and 20 June.

-Analysts are forecasting no further rate hike this year but two or three in early 2025.
+Analysts are forecasting no further rate cut this year but two or three in early 2025.
 Whether these materialise or not depends on a number of factors.
 As Andrew Bailey said at the last meeting, further interest rate cuts depend largely on how the UK economy performs, whether inflation in services can be curtailed, pay rises come back to the same levels as inflation, and whether the chancllor Rachel Reeves’ first budget causes more inflation.

 To protect your property-buying budget and/or overseas transactions from unforeseen currency movements, get a quote from us today by completing our simple form.